michael-a-grammar/mona.nvim/README.md

 fi
 ```

-- Add the following keymap to the above file
+- Add the following keymap to the above file to bind searching for `elixir` modules within your current project

 > [!NOTE]
-Or, as above, if you're not fussed about the shortcut being global for every filetype, add it to where you usually define keymaps
+Or, as above, if you're not fussed about the shortcut being set for _every_ filetype, add it to where you usually define keymaps

 ```lua